Touring Nice on Two Wheels

-A pantone rainbow of beach umbrellas line the pebble beaches the length of the Baie des Anges (Bay of the Angels).
+A colourful rainbow of beach umbrellas lines the pebble beaches the length of the Baie des Anges (Bay of the Angels).
 The full list of public and private beaches is here.
 Promenade des Anglais is popular, public and what cool locals sometimes call la Prom.
 However, this glorious boardwalk was first proposed in 1820 by some of the English visitors who by that time were used to spending their winters on the sunny coast and who did not want to stroll amongst the masses.

-With only had two days in Nice I was tempted to try the Vélo Bleu rental bike option, you can pick up a bike at one station and return it to another at any time.
+With only had two days in Nice, I was tempted to try the Vélo Bleu rental bike option, you can pick up a bike at one station and return it to another at any time.
 However, I thought that my self-guiding skills on Nice’s busy streets might be less than perfect.
-So after a morning of sampling Nice’s local food with this tour I signed up for the Nice Cycle Tour.
+So after a morning of sampling Nice’s local food with this tour, I signed up for the Nice Cycle Tour.

 Gustav, one of two principals at A Taste of Nice, was our guide for this 3-hour tour.
 This company started in 2010 and now offers five regular tours and several customized private options.
 Gustav expertly led us on a tour of his city so that you could enjoy the photos:

 What to sign-up for a tour?